woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

 #.
 Select the raster file(s) you wish to load.

 #.
 Identify the SRID ("projection") of your data.
-If available, this information is easily accessed via the layer metadata in GeoServer.
+If available, this information is accessed via the layer metadata in GeoServer.

 #.
 Either identify the target database where you would like to load the data, or create a new database.
 The OpenGeo Suite comes with a default database that you may use.
 This database is usually named after the user who installed the OpenGeo Suite.